jbock-java/zerobuilder/values.md

 * Creating and maintaining the builder class involves lots of boilerplate and repetition.
 * It is now possible to "forget" a constructor argument.
-  This is especially a problem when existing code still compiles after the constructor gets an extra argument.
+  This is especially a problem when existing code still compiles after an argument is added to the constructor.

-Zerobuilder generates the builder pattern for you, so there's no boilerplate, and the generated code is updated instantly when the constructor changes.
+Zerobuilder takes care of the boilerplate by generating the builder pattern for you.
+The generated code is updated instantly when the constructor changes.

 Moreover, a slightly more elaborate variant of the builder pattern is generated, which makes it a compile error to not specify one of the constructor arguments.